eloraiby/arabtype/README.md

 A small and simple implementation that transform isolated arabic utf8 character strings into contextual forms useful for rendering (rendering example is provided).

+This is mostly suitable for lightweight UIs (embedded systems, games, media players...).
+It's worthy to note that this is far more lightweight than HarfBuzz (used by Qt/Pango...).
+Freetype 2 on the other hand lacks this functionality.

 Example ([Khalil Gibran](http://en.wikipedia.org/wiki/Kahlil_Gibran)'s Al-Nay):

 ![ScreenShot](https://raw.github.com/eloraiby/arabtype/master/example.png)